nornir/nornir.github.io/source/installation/conda.rst

 Import a .yaml file below to create a new conda environment.
 Once the environment is created the `nornir-build` command should be available.
 Use `python -m pyre` to launch pyre.

-*Note:* you will still need to have the :ref:`ir-tools <irtools>` installed in your path to use some features of nornir-build.
+*Note:* you will still need to have the :ref:`third party tools <third-party-tools>` installed in your path to use some features of nornir-build.

 Conda YAML Files: